 You also need to be aware of how long you hold an investment.
 If you sell a fund or security within one year of buying it, any gain could be subject to short-term capital gains rates, as high as 39.6% in 2013—and some high earners may be subject to the 3.8% Medicare surtax as well.
-You can qualify for a lower rate on gains by holding assets for over a year—the highest rate for long-term capital gains is 20%, with the possible addition of the Medicare surtax.
+You can qualify for a lower rate on gains by holding assets for over a year—the highest rate for long-term capital gains is 20%, plus an additional 3.8% if you are subject to the Medicare surtax.

 Offset gains and income with losses.

 Tax-loss harvesting is when you sell an investment in a capital asset like a stock or bond for a loss and use that to offset gains or income.
 It can be a powerful way to help you keep more of what you earn.
-Each taxpayer is allowed to use capital losses to offset capital gains, and up to $3,000 of net capital losses to offset ordinary income each year.
+Each taxpayer is allowed to use capital losses to offset capital gains, and can use any remaining losses to offset up to $3,000 of ordinary income each year.
 Any losses not used in a given tax year can be carried forward and used in future years.
 So selling losing investments and using those losses to offset gains can be used to reduce your tax bill.
 The strategy is typically most effective during volatile markets, especially during downturns.

 Tax-loss harvesting may feel counterintuitive, because the goal of investing is to make money, not to lose it.
 But everyone experiences investment losses from time to time, and if handled properly and consistently, this strategy can potentially improve overall after-tax returns.
 The challenge is that a systematic tax-loss harvesting strategy requires disciplined trading, diligent investment tracking, and detailed tax accounting.